comprehensive/try_git/README.md

 # try_git
 This is a learning repo for GIT!
-Testing environment
+A testing environment